vuxcode/we1-project-loke-nordlander-olsson/bug-list.md

 1. Problem: The sidebar is not displayed correctly at all times.
 Not covering from top to bottom.
 (Tried both 100% and 100vh)
 2. Image on the information page has a gap on the bottom visible by using border.
+3. Images not displaying correct size according to responsive design